Why You Don’t Need to Spend a Lot of Money to Give a Powerful Gift

 For friends who already have a Fit-Bit, the Fit-Bit Challenges are FREE.
 They offer workouts, motivation, tips, and daily encouragement to help you stay connected with other FitBit users.
 They even have celebrity challenges where you can join the team of a celebrity to help win money for charity.
 Fit Bits cost $80-$250 for the device, but these free resources can help you stay inspired.

-I’d recommend this resource for families with younger kids, who are just trying ways to get more active without the competition of school sports.
+I’d recommend this resource for families with younger kids.
+It’s great for those who are just trying ways to get more active without the competition of school sports.
 The Let’s Move America campaign has recommendations for both adults and children so the whole family can be involved.
 You can set goals for physical activity and healthy eating then track your progress to reach those goals.

 Team up with your family, friends, or coworkers to put together some of your favorite healthy recipes.
 Using a software program like Blurb, you can import photos, choose a cover, and create a downloadable copy of your cookbook that you can then share and view on your mobile devices.
 Besides just encouraging healthy eating, this is a great way to preserve family recipes and to celebrate traditions like annual “Friendsgiving”.